Uniswap/v3-periphery-optimism/README.md

 3. On subsequent test runs, run `yarn optimism-down && yarn optimism-up && UPDATE_SNAPSHOT=1 yarn test:ovm`.
 This is required so the deployer account nonce is reset to zero, which is necessary to get the above bytecode hash when deploying contracts

 Both test commands (`yarn test` and `yarn test:ovm`) will automatically update the `POOL_INIT_CODE_HASH` in `PoolAddress.sol` as needed for testing.

+Note that the `_Setup.spec.ts` test file must always be run first.
+This ensures library addresses (which are dependent on account nonce) are always the same, which ensures the bytecode hash is the same on each test run.